PatchedDeveloper/CryptoMetricsSwiftUI/README.md

 # CryptoMetrics .

-The app's status is `no supported`
+The app's status is `search for investments`

 **CryptoMetrics** is an application designed for tracking and monitoring cryptocurrencies and their market data.
 It provides users with real-time information about various cryptocurrencies, including their current price, market capitalization, trading volume, and price changes over a specific period of time.